Early Growth of the Star Formation Rate Function in the Epoch of Reionization: an Approach with Rest-frame Optical Emissions: Summary

+We thank the anonymous referee for useful comments and suggestions to improve this paper.
 Y.A. is supported by a Research Fellowship for Young Scientists from the Japan Society of the Promotion of Science (JSPS).
 K.O. is supported by JSPS KAKENHI Grant Number JP19K03928.
 This work is based on observations obtained with the NASA/ESA Hubble Space Telescope, retrieved from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute (STScI).
 STScI is operated by the Association of Universities for Research in Astronomy, Inc. under NASA contract NAS 5-26555.

 \software{Astropy \citep[][]{the_astropy_collaboration_astropy_2018}, APLpy \citep[][]{2012ascl.soft08017R}}